 I have written a companion book for the Taig lathe.
-This book is now out of print; remaining copies may be available through Peatol Machine Tools.
+This book was revised in 2019 and is now in its second edition; copies available through Amazon worldwide, in both paperback and Kindle E-Reader format.

 This article, published in MEW issues 174, 175, and 176, documents my experience with building a Worden grinder from the Hemmingway kit.
 For reasons that I have yet to fathom, part of the intro to the article was not included in the MEW version, and eventually appeared in a letter from me in issue #175; however, you can now read the "unexpurgated version" of the article here. ).